Avocarrot/hiring/back-end/code-review-exchange/assignment.md

 # Deliverables

 1. The original Pull Request which contains your review comments.
 2. The new Pull Request that contains your changes.
+Feel free to add any interesting approaches or important points in the PR's description.